lewischenstudio/techstacks/react/Top 40 ReactJS Interview Questions and Answers for 2023/ReactJS Interview Questions on Components/README.md

 ### How can you embed two or more components into one?

-When we passed props from the parent to child component, we already embedded two components in the above example.
 The basic structure of embedding two or more components into one is like the following.

 ```js
 class App extends React.Component {